the story names · vibe coding · responsibility

 Already shipping.
 Quietly.

 Jenni runs at jenni.noschmarrn.dev, my own staging-but- actually-production instance.
 She ships every BreznFlow release, every Schneespur update, plus a handful of smaller things.
 About thirty release uploads since the start of the year.
+Phase C is live now: the trust list is still signed and on disk (trust_version=1), the admin login is behind TOTP-2FA, the public content speaks DE and EN, and the authenticated author API is open for the first third-party submissions.
 Zero incidents.

 She's the most-used and least-talked-about thing in my stack — which is the highest compliment I have for a piece of indie infrastructure.
 The day I notice she's there is the day she failed at her job.